Dianeod/docs/docs/ml/toolkit/index.md

 The toolkit contains:

--   [Utility functions](utils.md) relating to important aspects of machine learning including data preprocessing and statistical testing, and includes functions useful in many machine-learning applications.
+-   [Utility functions](utils.md) relating to important aspects of machine-learning including data preprocessing and statistical testing, and includes functions useful in many machine-learning applications.

 -   An [implementation of the FRESH](fresh.md) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm in q.
-    This lets a q/kdb+ user perform feature-extraction and feature-significance tests on structured time-series data for forecasting, regression and classification.
+This lets a kdb+/q user perform feature-extraction and feature-significance tests on structured time-series data for forecasting, regression and classification.

-Over time the machine-learning functionality in this library will be extended to include
+Over time the machine-learning functionality in this library will be extended to include:

 -   q-specific implementations of machine-learning algorithms
 -   broader functionality